 That cap is set at 50% of net settlement money (after payment of government charges and disbursements).

 All law firms are required to obey this rule; some though see the 50% rule as the benchmark or target for what they should be charging.
-To reach that benchmark, some law firms over service their clients.
+To reach that benchmark, some law firms over service their clients, meaning they do unnecessary work.

 30% cap on our legal fees*